salihelfatih/deep-bloom/README.md

 **Fulla (فلة)** is a deep learning project that classifies flowers from images using a ResNet-based neural network and transfer learning.
 Built with **PyTorch** and deployed with **Gradio**, this app blends the elegance of nature with the power of machine learning.

 > Upload a picture of a flower.
-Watch the model guess and let it bloom!
+Watch the model guess.
+Let it bloom!

 ## 🖼️ Live Demo